isabo/hyperapp-debug-trace/README.md

 # Hyperapp Debug Trace

-Use this as middleware to trace all dispatched actions and effects:
+Traces all dispatched Hyperapp actions and effects.

+- Logs entry state and properties argument whenever an action is dispatched.
+- Parses and logs the return value of all actions.
+- Logs entry properties argument whenever an effect is dispatched.

+For example:

 ![Example of trace output](./doc/snapshot.png)